 Vendors and partners are a key part of our professional and personal lives.
 Whether we hire someone for specialist knowledge, or for skilled labor, the right vendor performs the job well and leaves you or your company in a better state than when they arrived.
 However, acquiring and engaging vendors can be challenging for both parties.
 Just as most companies have a list of vendors they'll no longer do business with, service providers often have a similar list of customers that they're unwilling to work with.
 As someone who has spent the better part of their career providing professional services, here are my tips on how to rethink your vendor relationships and make them more effective.

-SEE: Vendor relationship ethics policy (Tech Pro Research)
+SEE: Vendor relationship management checklist (Tech Pro Research)

 1. Go for quality, not quantity with your vendor portfolio